Sharpes, Florida: Economy

-The Florida Power and Light "Cape Canaveral" plant is located here.
-In 2010, the plant razed its two 45-year-old landmark towers, each 397 ft, each weighing 7200 ST. The destruction paved the way for gas-fired plants.
+The Florida Power and Light (FPL) "Cape Canaveral" plant is located here.
+In 2010, FPL razed its two 45-year-old landmark towers, each 397 ft, each weighing 7200 ST. The destruction of the 1960s-era plant paved the way for U.S.-produced natural gas-fired plants.
 In 2011, construction was started on $1.1 billion gas-fired plants.
-Up to 600 workers will be employed for the construction.
+Up to 600 workers were employed for the construction.

 The Brevard County Jail Complex is located in Sharpes.
 It is owned and maintained by the Board of County Commissioners and operated by the Brevard County Sheriff's Office.
 The jail is accredited through the Florida Corrections Accreditation Commission.
 The main jail opened in 1986 with beds for 386 inmates.
 Currently the Jail Complex routinely houses over 1,800 inmates daily with 1,321 permanent inmate beds.
 There has been a jail as long as there has been a sheriff and a county court.
 The jail was formerly located in Titusville, Florida, in the Courthouse complex.
 In 2013, the jail re-introduced chain gangs as a deterrent on crime in a pilot project.
 Ex-convict Larry Lawton was critical of this, saying a better use of law enforcement resources would be to combat drug addiction because he says it is a "contributing factor" to criminal activity.

 The Brevard Correctional Institution is located west of the county jail.
 Despite its name, it is operated by the state.
 It was built in 1977.
 It houses up to 1,000 inmates.
 It employs 238 people.
 In 2010, it cost $30.8 million to operate.
 In 2011, it needed $6.2 million to repair.
-The state decided to close it.
+The state decided to close it in March 2011.